-Target audience is not interested in your offer as it doesn't address your audience's pain points.
-Turn to the audience that will find your solution valuable or identify the pain points of the current audience.
+If your target audience is not interested in your offer because it doesn't address their "pain points", you should instead start catering to the audience which will find your solution most valuable, or identify the pain points of your current target audience.

 One feature stands out

 Sometimes, a single feature of your product, service, or business model will perform considerably better than the others around it.
-If that's the case for your company, explore the possibility of pivoting to support that single aspect exclusively.
-Your goal is to be as efficient as you can be — to work smarter and get the best possible returns for your effort.
+If that's the case for your company, you should explore the possibility of pivoting to support that single aspect exclusively.
+This is known as a zoom-in pivot.
+Your goal is to be as efficient as you can be — so work smarter and get the best possible returns for your effort.

 Gross profit margins are diminishing